KYRA·

 When it pays back

-Do the math on your own calls.
-A plumber doing 15 missed calls a month, with a 40% call-back rate and an average job value of $400, is leaving roughly $2,400 a month on the floor.
-A $49 Kyra subscription recoups itself the first time she books a Saturday callout you would have otherwise slept through.
+Do the math on your own inbound.
+A plumber missing 15 calls and 10 web-chat replies a month, with a 40% follow-up rate and an average job value of $400, is leaving roughly $4,000 a month on the floor.
+A $299/mo Growth subscription recoups itself the first time Kyra books a Saturday callout you would have otherwise slept through.
+Pro at $499/mo — with the dedicated voice + SMS line — pays back faster.

 Try it

-Kyra answers calls, chats on your website, and hands off to you when a customer needs a human.
-The trial is seven days, no charge, no number-porting drama — she picks up on a fresh number so you can listen to her handle real calls before you commit.
+Kyra answers every inbound — voice, SMS, web chat — and hands off to you when a customer needs a human.
+The trial is seven days, no charge, no number-porting drama on Pro — she picks up on a fresh number so you can listen to her handle real calls before you commit.